ThreatConnect-Inc/threatconnect-developer-docs/docs/python/groups/documents/crud/create.rst

 Create Documents
 ^^^^^^^^^^^^^^^^

-The example below demonstrates how to a Document Resource in the ThreatConnect platform.
+The example below demonstrates how to create a Document Resource in the ThreatConnect platform.

 .. code-block:: python
     :emphasize-lines: 12-14,16-20,30-31